 Once you find the used golf cart that has the most features you are looking for and you have a ball park figure of what's it's worth, make the buyer an offer.
 Buying a used golf cart can be a smart move if you know what to look for and what to ask the golf cart owner.

 List your golf cart for free on Craig's list or post a picture and description on any community boards in your town.
 Our Kroger stores always have several used golf carts for sale posted.
+Join a local Facebook swap and shop group to list it.

 If you are selling your golf cart and posting an add include these important details: